veebch/ir-see/README.md

 This is intended to be a resource that gives some pointers for easily capturing infrared images using a digital sensor, as well as simple ways to post-process the still images.
 Invariably, people will ignore all that stuff in favour of making a nightvision camera.

-The script is basic.
-It would be relatively easy to add a physical preview window to the camera body, but for now, this is plenty.
-The camera is operated headless and is just intended as a simple proof-of-concept.
-If you're connecting to the Raspberry Pi via SSH don't forget to use X forwarding if you want to see the preview window.
+It would be relatively easy to refine this by adding add a physical preview window to the camera body, turning it into a wearable set of night vision goggles etc. If you're connecting to the Raspberry Pi via SSH don't forget to use X forwarding if you want to see the preview window.

 ## Hardware
 ### For the Still Photography